 “This is what we’ve been waiting for.”

-Along with such voices, contract numbers exploded.
-The service, which had been struggling, suddenly expanded its contracts to 300 stores, and then to 600 stores within three years.
+With such voices, contracts exploded.
+The service, which had been struggling, soon expanded to 300 halls, and then to 600 halls within three years.

 Sales transformed into stable recurring revenue (stock), and I was finally liberated from the “fear of being cut off.”
-Instead of sales earned through my own legwork, the system automatically generated profits and supported the company.
-This was one of the ideal forms I had aimed for as a builder.
+Instead of sales earned by my own feet, the system automatically generated profits and supported the company.
+This was one of the ideals I had been aiming for as a builder.

-An Unexpected “Parting” Arrived at the Peak of Stability
+An Unexpected “Parting” at the Zenith of Stability

-Having secured a solid management foundation and developing a team, I felt I could finally take a breather.
-In 2013, just as I was confident of this, an event akin to a bolt from the blue occurred.
+Having secured a solid management foundation and developed a team, I finally felt I could breathe a sigh of relief.
+In 2013, just as I was convinced of this, an event akin to a bolt from the blue occurred.

-I found myself in direct opposition with a senior figure who was an investor, over management policy.
+I found myself in direct confrontation with the senior executive who had provided funding, over management policy.

 While I will omit the details, it was a clash at a point where my pride as a builder and their business perspective were irreconcilably incompatible.

-“Although it’s a system I built myself, I cannot stay here by selling my soul.”
+“Even though it’s a system I created, I cannot stay by selling my soul.”

 After a heated argument, I made the decision to leave the company I had poured my heart and soul into nurturing.
-I let go of my stable position, the accumulated revenue, and the days spent with colleagues who had walked alongside me, all in that moment.
+I let go of everything in that moment: my stable position, the accumulated revenue, and the days spent with my companions.

-In 2013, I was once again standing at a “zero” point, with nothing.
+In 2013, I was once again at the “zero” point, with nothing.

-However, this sense of loss, experienced after passing the age of 40, became the catalyst that would lead me into a further “unusual realm.”
+However, this sense of loss experienced past the age of 40 became the catalyst that led me into a further “异质的领域” (otherworldly realm).

 Founder Principles 4: Tools are not the goal; working business flows are.

-Setting up our own servers and acquiring large-capacity HDDs was merely a means.
-The essence lay in providing an indispensable piece of the halls’ operational flow: delivering information about new machines to the field at the fastest speed.
-Even in the age of AI, what we should be creating are not “superior AI tools,” but the “series of flows” that advance our clients’ businesses.
+Setting up our own servers and acquiring large-capacity HDDs were merely means to an end.
+The essence lay in providing an indispensable piece to the operational flow of the halls: “delivering information on new models to the field as quickly as possible.”
+Even in the age of AI, what we should be creating is not “superior AI tools,” but the “entire flow” that propels our clients’ businesses forward.